Shopping discussion questions.

 If you could go on a shopping holiday, which country would you go to?
 Why?

-Have you ever bought something and felt disappointed afterwards?
+Have you ever bought something and felt disappointed afterward?
 What was it?

 Is there a mall near your home?
 How often do you visit it?